 You'll love these old fashioned waffle recipes.
 I can remember when Mom got her first electric waffle iron in 1955.
-We had golden crisp waffles for breakfast, dinner, and supper for the next three days as she experimented with recipes and ways to serve them.
+We had golden crisp waffles for breakfast, dinner, and supper for the next three days as she experimented with the recipes.
 It was wonderful!

 That's the great thing about homemade waffles, they're so versatile.
 You can enjoy them at any time of the day with a multitude of tasty toppings.
 And as revealed below, they're so easy to make too.